mccurdyc/icsme2016-presentation/README.md

 pdflatex icsme2016-mccurdyc.tex
 ```

-Please note that this has been tested on an Arch Linux 4.7.5 workstation running a very recent version of LaTeX that was
+Please note that this has been tested on an Arch Linux 4.7.6 workstation running a very recent version of LaTeX
-manually installed using the TeXLive installer.
-It is worth noting that you can also compile the paper using other LaTeX
+(pdfTeX 3.14159265-2.6-1.40.17 TeX Live 2016/Arch Linux) that was installed using the [pacman package manager](https://wiki.archlinux.org/index.php/pacman)
-development tools, such as `latexmk`.
-Additionally, you may find that the placement of certain `pgftikz` diagrams
+It is worth noting that you can also compile the paper using other LaTeX development tools, such as `latexmk`.
-requires manual adjustment depending on your LaTeX development environment and other settings.
-If you are unable to
+Additionally, you may find that the placement of certain `pgftikz` diagrams requires manual adjustment depending
-compile the presentation with your development tools and your execution environment, then please open a new issue and I
+on your LaTeX development environment and other settings.
+If you are unable to compile the presentation with your
-will attempt to resolve your concerns.
+development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.